codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 ### Html

-We must first create the files index.html and main.js in the same folder.
+We must create the files index.html and main.js in the same folder.
 In the index.html file we need to include the SIP.js library, which can be downloaded [here](/download/), as well as the main.js file.

-Although we are loading the SIP.js library, we are not doing anything with it yet.

 <iframe
   style="width: 100%; height: 250px"